For Better or For Worse by Lynn Johnston for August 23, 2009

 8. Missing large

-ireg about 15 years ago
+ireg over 15 years ago

 I think you are both sort of saying the same thing in different ways.
 Kids need to contribute to their family.
 This is how they learn to contribute to society when they are older instead of thinking society has to contribute to them.
 Yet pointing out the job is well done and you letting them know you appreciate their work will encourage them to do even better.
 We all learn better with kindness than with force.